 This can be traced back more than 70 years to the launch of the Edinburgh International Festival.
 In 1947, performers were invited from across Europe – and the world – to perform in the Scottish capital.
 In the years since, the festival has gone on to be revered for celebrating Scotland’s international cultural links

 Alongside this was the breakaway movement known as the Edinburgh Festival Fringe – where performers who were not invited to the International Festival just simply showed up and put on their own event.
 Today the Fringe is the largest arts festival in the entire world and has spawned more than 200 similar festivals throughout Europe and beyond, all utilising its open-access model.

 Bonds in business

 Scotland also has an extensive network of ‘hubs’ throughout Europe that are designed to strengthen ties.
-Known as innovation and investment hubs, there are currently five of these offices (Dublin, London, Brussels, Berlin, Paris) all dedicated to furthering Scottish and European interests.
+Known as innovation and investment hubs, there are currently six of these offices (Dublin, London, Brussels, Berlin, Paris, Copenhagen) all dedicated to furthering Scottish and European interests.
 Designed to support trade, investment and innovation with the countries they are situated in, these hubs are the perfect platform to showcase the amazing things that can be achieved by working together.